amit-hkust/my_site_online/content/_index.md

 author = "Amit Kumar"
 +++
 ## About Me
 I am an Assistant Professor of Finance at Lee Kong Chian School of Business, Singapore Management University.
 I completed my Ph.D. in Finance from The Hong Kong University of Science and Technology (HKUST) Business School.

 I am reachable at amitkumar@smu.edu.sg .
+The link to my official webpage is here:<a href=https://business.smu.edu.sg/faculty/profile/6446/amit-kumar target="_blank">Link </a>.

 <!--
 [comment]: <> (## SSRN [[Link]](https://www.ssrn.com/author=2664500))